unfoldingWord/uw-content-validation/src/demos/repo-check/README.md

   disableAllLinkFetchingFlag='false' // 'true' or 'false'
   // The next group are only relevant if the above is 'false'
-  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='false' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='false' // 'true' or 'false' disableLexiconLinkFetchingFlag='true' // 'true' or 'false' -- there's many thousands of these! disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies
+  // They control whether the linked articles themselves are also checked or not disableLinkedTAArticlesCheckFlag='true' // 'true' or 'false' disableLinkedTWArticlesCheckFlag='true' // 'true' or 'false' disableLexiconLinkFetchingFlag='true' // 'true' or 'false' -- there's many thousands of these! disableLinkedLexiconEntriesCheckFlag='true' // 'true' or 'false' -- lexicon entries still have many inconsistencies